hummel22/VideoReduce/README.md

 During this process the Vue dashboard is compiled into static assets under `backend/app/static/frontend/`.
 Node.js 18 or newer with `npm` must be present locally; otherwise the API will start without a dashboard bundle.

+The dashboard authenticates automatically using the static service token.
+When overriding `VIDEOR_DASHBOARD_TOKEN`, export the same value as `VITE_ADMIN_API_TOKEN` before running `npm run build` so the frontend embeds the updated token.
+The `setup_backend.sh` script performs this wiring automatically for local development.

 ### Running Tests